sana33/SDCOR/Readme.md

 ## &#10002; Implementations Description

-The code is implemented using MATLAB 9, and all the experiments are executed on a laptop having a 2.5 GHz Intel Core i5 processor and 6 GB of memory.
+The code is implemented using MATLAB R2016b (version 9.1), and all the experiments are executed on a laptop having a 2.5 GHz Intel Core i5 processor, 6 GB of memory, and a Windows 7 Ultimate (Service Pack 1) operating system.
 There are two independent versions of implementations, each equipped with a sophisticated GUI:

 ### &#x1F537; __*SDCOR _ with visualization - read data from RAM*__

 ![SDCOR with visualizations](/images/SDCOR_RAMversion.png)

 In this version, for the ease of visualizations, the input data along with the anomaly labels are totally loaded into memory.
-Therefore, various kinds of plots could be provided and moreover, for different steps of the algorithm, there are facilities to plot the data with specific parameters.
+Therefore, various kinds of plots could be provided, and moreover, for different steps of the algorithm, there are facilities to plot the data with specific parameters.
 The details of the GUI are represented as follows:

 * ### "SDCOR Params" panel